hoheinzollern/foreign-ocaml/README.md

 Allows integrating OCaml code into Haskell programs: right now the interface is still pretty rough, and there are probably terrible memory holes that we need to deal with, consider it as a proof of concept.

 It offers:

-- calling OCaml functions from Haskell;
+* calling OCaml functions from Haskell;
-- serialization and deserialization of OCaml datatypes, including `unit`, `bool`, `int`, `double`, `string`, `lists`, `tuples`;
+* serialization and deserialization of OCaml datatypes, including `unit`, `bool`, `int`, `double`, `string`, `list`s, `tuple`s and `option`s;
-- manual suppport for serializing algebraic data types (helper functions are provided for converting between the two representations)
+* limited automatic suppport for serializing algebraic data types, works when there are no type variables (helper functions are provided for converting between the two representations, so custom serializations can be built)
-- strict and lazy evaluation, support for side effects
+* strict and lazy evaluation, support for side effects

 Current limitations:

-- does not support passing higher order functions to OCaml (Haskell function serialization is not supported)
+* does not support passing higher order functions to OCaml (Haskell function serialization is not supported)
-- tuple serialization limited to tuples of 2 to 5 arguments
+* tuple serialization limited to tuples of 2 to 5 arguments
-- no handling of garbage collection, so your program might explode
+* no handling of garbage collection, so your program might explode

 Installation
 ------------